Quarantine and isolation for ill or potentially ill residential students

 The University has the capability to provide quarantine and isolation spaces and support for resident students.
 The University has developed a Quarantine and Isolation Plan that details the procedures implemented when a resident student is directed to quarantine or tests positive for COVID-19 and is required to isolate.

-University Housing has assessed and identified on-campus resident spaces that meet federal guidance for quarantine and isolation (private bedrooms/private bathrooms) where resident students can quarantine or isolate in their own space.
-Resident students living in housing areas with shared sleeping spaces and/or bathrooms will be relocated to an appropriate space in contracted off-campus housing.
-Resident students required to relocate will be provided a COVID-19 packing list of items to consider packing such as clothing, personal care items, medications, technology, and educational materials.
+University Housing has assessed and identified on-campus resident spaces that meet federal guidance for quarantine and isolation (private bedrooms/private bathrooms), where resident students can quarantine or isolate in their own space.
+Resident students living in housing areas with shared sleeping spaces and/or bathrooms will be relocated to an appropriate quarantine/isolation space.
+Resident students required to relocate will be provided a COVID-19 packing list of items to consider packing, such as clothing, personal care items, medications, technology, and educational materials.

 If it is in the best interest of the resident student to quarantine away from campus or with a parent, they may do so and return to University Housing when quarantine or isolation has been concluded.
 Resident students who select this option will need to remain in contact with the University’s Student Health Services and provide all necessary information before returning to their housing assignment.

 Resident students directed to quarantine or isolate must complete the COVID-19 Intake Form.
 The form includes questions about prescription medication refills, dietary restrictions or preferences, food and medication allergies, and the need for additional personal care items.
 The information gathered on the intake form will provide campus partners important information to support the student for the duration of their quarantine or isolation.

 In addition to the services listed above, the University will provide the following services to resident students in quarantine or isolation:

 - A Student Health Services provider or nurse will remotely monitor signs and symptoms via periodic phone calls.

 - Meals and essential supplies will be delivered to the exterior door of apartment for pick-up.